fellesverkstedet/fabricatable-machines/hrbl-shield/README.md

 * Find optimal smd optcupler and update routing (for 4N25 or 4N35 use 390 Ohm resistor)
 * Inspect for errors and unfabricatable geometry
 * CNC mill, solder and test the board

+# Notes new version

+* Careful with which layer you mirror!
+* 8mm/s with a Ø0.4mm china endmill worked! (did most with 4.5mm/S)
+* Milling order: Start with side where you will mill most vias.
+1st 3mm bit, outline and index holes for flipping.
+2nd drill holes 3rd 0.4 mm trace milling 4th flip card and keep working with same bit.
+This order gives few toolchanges and good precision.
+* attacvh with double sided skotch tape (jernia)